ahlstromcj/seq66/README.md

             changed from main window.
 This was caused by mixing a long and a size_t and sizeof(long) in the Windows build.
         *   Recent Files is disabled if there are none.
+        *   Revamped the Playlist tab, as it was confusing.
     *   Version 0.99.6:
         *   Issue #3 follow-ons:
             *   Added a qscrollslave to allow QScrollArea to allow the pattern